Tulip-Dev/tulip/docs/python/index.rst

 * application of algorithms of different types on graphs (layout, metric, clustering, ...)
 * the ability to write Tulip plugins in pure Python

-The bindings can be used inside the Tulip sofware GUI in order to run scripts on the current visualized graph.
+The bindings can be used inside the Tulip software GUI in order to run scripts on the current visualized graph.
 Starting from Tulip 3.6, the bindings can also be used outside Tulip through the classical Python interpreter.

 Contents